Wednesday, May 25, 2011

 The Yanks took no chances this afternoon: A run in the 1st, an Andruw Jones homer in the 2nd, a Teix homer in the 3rd, and another Jones homer in the 6th, and the Yanks won, 7-3.
 WP: Freddy Garcia (3-4).
 LP: Jo-Jo Reyes (0-4), who dubiously tied the record of most consecutive decisions without a win: 28 straight losses, held by Anthony Young of the Mets in 1992-93.
 Reyes' last win game on June 13, 2008, in an Interleague game for Atlanta at Anaheim.

 Mariano Rivera did something no human being, living or dead, has ever done.
 No, he didn't get a Met fan to admit that the DH is right.
+(Even though it is.)
 He pitched a scoreless 9th, his 1,000th appearance for the Yankees today.
-Although it was not a save situation, he becomes the first player to pitch 1,000 games for one team.
+Although it was not a save situation, he became the 1st player to pitch 1,000 games for 1 team.

 The Yankees have a travel day tomorrow, and head for the West Coast, first Seattle to play the Mariners, then Oakland to play the Athletics, then Anaheim to play the Angels.
 Coast trips have historically been trouble spots for the Yankees, and even though this hasn't really been the case since the Torre Years began, the Angels have often been a club that's had their number.
 Hopefully, they can take 2 of 3 against both the M's and the A's before walking into Gene Autry's baseball palace to face the Halos.

 Rafael Soriano is out 6 to 8 weeks.
 That's the bad news.
 The good news... might be the same thing.
 He hasn't exactly been The Third Revelation.
 In fact, a few hitters have drunk his milkshake.

 The weird thing is, I've never seen that movie.
 I just love that one scene.